By George Vasey

 The question of what makes a home is one I’ve often grappled with.
 I grew up in a military family, moving between 15 houses by the time I was 20.
 From an early age I understood home to be an idea as much as a location; a smell, a voice, a sound.
 Home is a memory and a shared history.
 The architecture of home is scalable and malleable; something that can be worn and carried around.
 It inhabits you as much as you inhabit it.

 Surveying Bransdale (2021-23), is a project by Holly Willats forming part of a wider programme of activity for Art Licks in its relatively new home on the North York Moors.
 Surveying Bransdale, convenes artists from Yorkshire and further afield to reflect on what it means to work from and with the home in the context of the rural.
 Central to the project is a series of artist residencies and interventions undertaken at Willats’ home – Cow Syke farm in Bransdale, North Yorkshire.
 The property, which is owned by the National Trust, has a long history dating back to the 18th century and was a working farm for many centuries before that.
-Willats, with her partner David and their son, are the current custodians.
+Willats, with her partner David and their two sons, are the current custodians.

 Soon after moving to Bransdale from London, Willats started to delve into local archives, tracing genealogies in the surrounding area and learning about her home’s history.
 Her research directed her to rent books from the early 19th century containing handwritten lists of Bransdale tenants next to records of rent collected (or not).
 These historic artefacts are curiously cold documents, reducing people’s lives to numerical data.
 The house names and inhabitants are evocations of homes that once were.
 We know that many of these were tenant farmers, renting the land from the Feversham family.
 The texture of the people’s lives are lost in these historic documents; their interior lives erased from the records.